The Rev. Canon J. Philip Ashey, President & Chief Executive Officer

 The Rt.
 Rev. Ryan Reed is the fourth bishop of the Diocese of Fort Worth, where he served as Dean of St. Vincent’s Cathedral in Bedford, Texas, for 17 years before his election to the episcopate.
 He holds a B.A. from Texas A&M University, where he was a member of the Corps of Cadets; and an M.Div. from Trinity School for Ministry.
 A member of the Society of the Holy Cross, he received an honorary doctorate from Nashotah House Seminary in 2019.
 Bishop Reed has served on the ACNA Executive Committee since 2012.

-The Very Rev. Andrew Rowell is the Rector of Christchurch Montgomery.
+The Very Rev. Andrew Rowell is the Rector of Christchurch Montgomery and Dean of the Western Deanery of the Gulf Atlantic Diocese.
 Andrew received his undergraduate degree from Duke University (1995), his law degree from the University of Virginia (1999), and his Masters of Divinity from the Duke University Divinity School (2008).
 Fr.
 Andrew is married to Miriam “Mimi” Suber Rowell, who is a Critical Care Registered Nurse.
-Andrew and Mimi have a son.
+Andrew and Mimi have two sons, Eben and Zeke.

 Carol Rogers Smith has been an AAC Trustee since 2005 and is a member of Christ Church Anglican, Savannah, GA.
 Carol and her husband, Clark, had an executive recruiting firm prior to be called into fulltime missions in 2007.
 As laity they teach and serve through E412 Ministries in many Anglican dioceses around the world.
 They have a daughter and two grandsons.